-Health Education England, working across London and South East outlines a list of quality standards based on and mapped to the General Pharmaceutical Council’s (GPhC) Standards for the Initial Education and Training of Pharmacists.
+Health Education England, working across London, Kent, Surrey and Sussex outlines a list of quality standards based on and mapped to the General Pharmaceutical Council’s (GPhC) Standards for the Initial Education and Training of Pharmacists.
 We are responsible for the quality management of pharmacy training programmes including pre-registration (LaSE) and Foundation Pharmacist (KSS only).

 Trust Quality Visits

 The six review methods to review quality within placement providers are; Urgent Concern Review, Risk-based Review, Multi-professional Review, Programme Review, Pathway Review and Thematic Reviews.